seanbrar/paperweight/README.md

 - **YAML**: A human-readable data serialization format used for configuration files.
 - **SMTP**: Simple Mail Transfer Protocol; used for sending emails.
 - **LLM**: Large Language Model; an AI model used for text generation and analysis.
+- **Embedding**: A numerical representation of text that captures semantic meaning.
+- **Token**: A unit of text processed by language models, roughly corresponding to 4 characters.

 ## License